Lon-the-ham/MDM_Bot/documentation.md

 Regardless of whether you added a dropbox connection, this bot will regularly make backups of all (non-scrobble) databases and send them as zip-file to your bot notification channel if you restart it via start_discordbot.sh.
 If you provide a dropbox token it will additionally also make backups of the scrobble databases and upload them to the cloud.

+Also do not forget to install the python module

+> pip install dropbox

 ### MusicBrainz